 Since the creation of the EUROSTUDENT Network in 1999, the project has been managed by combining a central coordination approach with the principle of shared responsibility.
-The central coordination is led by the Higher Education Information System (HIS), which is based in Hanover, Germany.
+The central coordination is led by the Higher Education Information System (HIS), which is based in Hannover, Germany.
 In its function as central coordinator, HIS is the head of a consortium consisting of 7 international partners.
-Next to HIS, these partners are the Institute for Advanced Studies (IHS, Vienna, Austria), the Center for Control and Assessment of the Quality in School Education (UKOKO, Sofia, Bulgaria), the Federation of Estonian Student Unions (EÜL, Tallinn, Estonia), the Ministry of Education, Culture and Science (MinOCW, The Hague, The Netherlands), the Nordic Institute for Studies in Innovation, Research and Education (NIFU, Oslo, Norway) and the Centre for Higher Education Research and Innovation (CHERI, London, England).
+Next to HIS, these partners are the Institute for Advanced Studies (IHS, Vienna, Austria), the Centre for Control and Assessment of Quality in Education (ŲKOKO, Sofia, Bulgaria), the Federation of Estonian Student Unions (EÜL, Tallinn, Estonia), the Ministry of Education, Culture and Science (MinOCW, Den Haag, The Netherlands), the Nordic Institute for Studies in Innovation, Research and Education (NIFU, Oslo, Norway) and the Centre for Higher Education Research and Innovation (CHERI, London, England).
 Each of these partners has its own responsibilities within the Network (Figure 1.2).
-The work of the Consortium is supported by a international steering board, which gives strategic advice.
+The work of the Consortium is supported by a international steering board, which gives advice in strategic terms.
 Members of this board represent the European Commission (EC), the European University Association (EUA), the European Students' Union (ESU), the Council of Europe, the Bologna Follow-Up Group (BFUG) and the German Federal Ministry of Education and Research (BMBF).

 The implementation of the national student surveys lies within the responsibility of the contributing countries.
-If a country wants to become a contributor to the EUROSTU-DENT project, it has to adopt the EUROSTUDENT Conventions and use the core questionnaire.
-Throughout the project, the central coordinators remain in close contact with the members of the contributing countries to assure a common understanding of and thus compliance with the central data conventions.
+If a country wants to become a contributor to the EUROSTUDENT project, it has to adopt the EUROSTUDENT Conventions and use the core questionnaire.
+Throughout the project, the central coordinators remain in close contact with the members of the contributing countries to assure a common understanding of and thus the compliance with the central data conventions.
 Common timelines must also be respected.
-Once data are delivered by the national contributors, they are evaluated by the central coordinators as well as by a task force on data quality based at the IHS.
-Only after further discussions and several plausibility checks by the national teams are the data analysed and published in the Synopsis.
+Once data are delivered by the national contributors, they are evaluated by the central coordinators as well as a task force on data quality based at the IHS.
+Only after further discussions and several plausibility checks with the national teams are the data analysed and published in the Synopsis.

-The network character of the project brings together the knowledge of experts from different countries.
-This assures that the design of the project is suitable for international comparative analyses and that country-specific context information is taken into account, which is indispensable for a balanced interpretation of data from such a large and diverse group of countries.
+The network character of the project enables to draw on the knowledge of experts from different countries.
+This assures that the design of the project is suitable for international comparative analyses and that country-specific context information is respected, which is indispensable for a balanced interpretation of data from such a large and diverse group of countries.